joaodev134/blog-preview-card-main/README.md

 Users should be able to:

-- See hover on "HTML & CSS foundations"
+- See hover and focus states for all interactive elements on the page

 ### Acess the page